 This course is an introduction to the central concepts of topology: open and closed sets, continuity, compactness, and separation.
-Pre-Requisites: MTH 2305 with a grade of 'C' or higher.

 MTH 4390 Math Internship

 Students will participate in an on-the-job mathematics work experience under the direct supervision of professionals in a corporation or government agency.